yazarbrahim/eJPT---Assessment-Methodologies-/Host & Network Penetration Testing_ System-Host Base Attack.md

 ![ab364b6ba85e4533d526522d8b5ae43c.png](resources/ab364b6ba85e4533d526522d8b5ae43c.png)

-So as we can see, we can find the administrator’s passwords.
+So, as we can see, we can find the administrator’s passwords.
 Let’s enumerate the shares using **smbclient**.

 smbclient -L \\\\\\\\target2.ine.local\\\\ -U administrator